 Swinging away at the American country band

-Spread out over the terrain there are many performances and cultural showcases, like carpet weaving, lots of singing and dancing, cooking, handcrafts and numerous activities that I cannot identify.
+Spread out over the terrain are many performances and cultural showcases, like carpet weaving, lots of singing and dancing, cooking, handcrafts and numerous activities that I cannot identify.
 People can get their picture taken with a hunting eagle or on a horse.
-You can even get your picture taken with some lost Western folk, as people approach us from time to time to take a picture with them like we are part of the festival’s attractions.
+You can even get your picture taken with a perplexed Westerner, as visitors approach us from time to time to take a picture with them like we are part of the festival’s attractions.
 The festival and activities can appear somewhat staged here and there.
 However, the visitors are mostly local or from

 this region which shows that there is a lot interest in rediscovering their own culture and traditions.
-These, they might have forgotten due to cultural oppression during Soviet times, increasing modernization and the influence of globalization.
+They might have forgotten these a bit due to cultural oppression during Soviet times, increasing modernization and the influence of globalization.
 I think it is a nice way for locals to reconnect with their culture and for foreigners to get acquainted with it.
-Many of the culture on showcase here is actually still being used today and part of the way of live for the many nomads that still live in this country.
+Many of the culture on showcase here is actually still being used today and part of the way of live for the many nomads that still live in this country

 While the sun is setting, we are strolling around between some yurts at the back of the terrain where it is more quiet.
 I find myself staring at a man who is stirring with a large ladle in a big cauldron in between two yurts, while thick plumes of smoke that arise from the cauldron are being lit up by the backlight of the sun.
 He catches me staring and waves us over.
 Upon approaching we exchange the usual questions: ‘Ruski?’